Kasjuni Beach on Marjan Hill in Split with turquoise Adriatic water

 Split offers something rare for a historic city — beautiful beaches just minutes from a UNESCO World Heritage Site.
 From the bustling sandy expanse of Bacvice to the secluded coves beneath Marjan Hill, you are never far from a swim.

-The Marjan peninsula alone has half a dozen hidden spots, while the eastern coastline stretches for kilometres with family-friendly beaches and full facilities.
-Here are the best beaches in Split.
+The Marjan peninsula alone has half a dozen hidden spots accessible only on foot, while the eastern coastline stretches for kilometres with family-friendly beaches and full facilities.
+The sea temperature ranges from 18°C in May to a warm 26°C in August, making Split a great swimming destination from late spring through early autumn.

 Bacvice Beach in Split with sandy shore and swimmers playing picigin